-In 2019 the individual insurance mortality tables were replaced by more recent industry tables.
-The multipliers which are applied to the industry table were also updated based on a combination of Company and industry experience.
-This update results in a significant decrease to net liabilities.
+In 2019 the universal life and non-participating individual insurance mortality tables were replaced by more recent industry tables.
+Actual/expected ratios were updated based on a combination of Empire Life and industry experience.
+Partial credit was taken for this change in 2019, with the remainder recognized in 2020.

-In 2019 the lapse/premium assumption change is primarily related to updates of assumed lapse rates on renewable term policies.
-In 2018 the lapse/premium assumption change was primarily related to refinements in expected policyholder persistency for universal life policies and updates in expected lapse rates on renewable term policies.
+In 2020 the lapse/premium assumption change is related to updates of assumed lapse rates on renewable term, non-par whole life and universal life polices as experience continues to unfold.
+In 2019 the lapse/premium assumption change was primarily related to updates to assumed lapse rates on renewable term policies, including a refinement on skew lapses for non-participating 10-year renewable term products.